Barton Robinson and his family find a home-A true story WC 1471

 “British you are.”
 The man observed.
 “I'm Colonel Montgomery.
 We've just run a pro-slaver, who's been terrorizing Negro freemen off their property.
 He ordered the Negros to leave the territory with in twenty-four hours or have their houses burned down.
 We can’t have that.
 The war is over and all men are free.
 If you're looking for a piece of land that's already proven and a house ready to move in, I have one for you.”

 “Sir, we would very much like to see this place.”
 Barton held out his hand to the Colonel, who leaned forward to shake it.
-The Colonel ordered a couple of the men on horses to escort the surrey to the farm they had just left.
+The Colonel ordered a couple of the men on horses to escort the surrey to the farm they'd left.

 At the farm, people scurried back and forth piling furniture and goods into a wagon.
 The two families didn't speak.
 Men stood guard watching the family remove their belongings.